Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Best regards,

-3. Review the paperwork
+Review the paperwork

-For example, if they hold your assets in their own accounts instead of with a third-party custodian, you’ll have to close those accounts and move the money elsewhere.
-Make sure you double-check all the paperwork, as your agreement may not explicitly state these fees and requirements.
+Depending on your advisor's contract, there may be fees and other requirements that need to be taken care of before you part ways.
+For example, if they hold your assets in their own accounts instead of with a third-party custodian, you'll have to close those accounts and move the money elsewhere.
+Make sure you double-check all the paperwork, as your agreement may not explicitly state these fees and requirements clearly without a close read.

-4. Reassess your financial situation
+Reassess your financial situation

-5. Look forward to having a better plan that meets your needs
+Look forward to a better roadmap

-Facet
+The Facet difference

 FAQs